syncfusion-content/wpf-docs/wpf/Updown/Getting-Started.md

 ![Applied the number format to value of WPF UpDown](GettingStarted-images/wpf-updown-decimal.png)

-For more number formatting in WPF [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control, you can use the [Culture](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Culture.html) property.
+For more number formatting in [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control, you can use the [Culture](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Culture.html) property.
+The `Culture` property is used to format the values based on the respective culture.

 {% tabs %}